thevishnuhimself/Amazon-EKS-with-Redmine/README.md

                        kind: ClusterRole
                        name: cluster-admin
                        apiGroup: rbac.authorization.k8s.io
-**_STEP - 5: Next, I have created a secret using YML code, so that I don't have to reveal my passwords & other crucial info later in the Ghost & MYSQL launching codes.
+ _**STEP - 5: Next, I have created a secret using YML code, so that I don't have to reveal my passwords & other crucial info later in the Ghost & MYSQL launching codes.
 Here, I am giving an example of a secret creation but not putting in the actual values.
 Note that the passwords need to Base 64 Encoded before they are put in a secret.**_

                               apiVersion: v1
                               kind: Secret
                               metadata:
                                 name: mysql-redmine
                               data:
                                  password: cmVkaGF0
                                  dcdatabase: cHJvamVjdF9kYg==
                                     sqlrootpassword: cm9vdHBhc3M=
                                     sqluser: c3BhcnNo
                                     sqlpassword: cmVkaGF0
                                     sqldb: cHJvamVjdF9kYg==

-_**Step - 7: We need to launch a MYSQL which will be connected to the RED-MINE.
+_**Step - 6: We need to launch a MYSQL which will be connected to the RED-MINE.
 For this purpose, I have used MYSQL version 5.7.
 I have picked up the Passwords from the pre-created secret file.
-The YML code is as follows- **_
+The YML code is as follows-**_

                                  apiVersion: v1
                                  kind: Service